 - Place the pan on the stove and heat until the potato starts to brown and bubble.

-- Cool for a few minutes then turn out onto a chopping board.
+- Cool for a few minutes then, turn out on a chopping board.
 Cut into wedges and serve with salad leaves.